williambroberts/EmojiSearch/README.md

   ### Description 👨‍💻
   This is a fullstack emoji search website I built for searching and copying emojis into websites and projects.
-It uses firebase for the backend for a user to save their favourite emojis and Next js 13 for the front end.
+It uses `firebase` for the backend for a user to save their favourite emojis and `Next.js 13`, for the front end.
 It is fully mobile responsive and has over 4,000 emojis to choose from.
 It allows google noto snippets to be copied into html code.

    <p align="right"><a href="#readme-top">back to top</a></p>
 <!-- Built with -->